A 61 year old man's colon cancer went undiagnosed for two years despite continual worsening of abdominal pain and constipation. He was awarded:

 Discovering those responsible for your care have let you down can leave patients unsure of who to turn to for answers.
 Investigating a claim for misdiagnosis of colon cancer can help patients who have been affected by getting answers they need as to what went wrong, and helping the hospital to make sure it does not happen to someone else.
 Financial compensation for the additional pain and suffering can also be sought and whilst we know that money cannot undo the damage that has been done but it can give those affected by misdiagnosed colon cancer more flexibility.
 For instance, it may allow you to take extra time off work, pay for private medical care, or simply relieve financial pressures.

 Bringing a medical negligence claim doesn’t have to be a worrying prospect, in fact, with our help the whole case can be managed to reduce any stress.
-You will be supported by our experienced and specialist of solicitors team who have a wealth of knowledge in medical negligence claims.
+You will be supported by our experienced and specialist of solicitors team who have a wealth of knowledge in medical negligence cases and colon cancer claims.
 We’ll be there every step of the way to offer support and guidance.

 If you have experienced misdiagnosis of colon cancer and would like to make a medical claim you must do so within 3 years of the diagnosis.
 After this time period, you will probably not be able to bring a case forward against those responsible for your undue suffering.

 The beginning of the 3-year period starts from the ‘date of knowledge’.
 This point refers to when you first had knowledge that you were misdiagnosed with colon cancer or should have been diagnosed sooner.
 In some cases, the ‘date of knowledge’ can occur long after you first visited your GP with the symptoms of cancer and concerns.
 Complex cases can mean patients received multiple misdiagnoses or medical professionals missed many opportunities for an accurate diagnosis.
 This can make working out the beginning of the timeframe a challenge.